Auto/biography in Canada

 Originating from literary studies, history, and social work, the essays in this collection cover topics that range from queer Canadian autobiography, autobiography and autism, and newspaper death notices as biography, to Canadian autobiography and the Holocaust, Grey Owl and authenticity, France Théoret and autofiction, and a new reading of Stolen Life, the collaborative text by Yvonne Johnson and Rudy Wiebe.

 Julie Rak’s useful “big picture” introduction traces the history of auto/biography studies in Canada.
 While the contributors chart disciplinary shifts taking place in auto/biography studies, their essays are also part of the ongoing scholarship that is remaking ways to understand Canada.

-Julie Rak is an associate professor in the Department of English and Film Studies at the University of Alberta, Edmonton.
-She is the author of Negotiated Memory: Doukhobor Autobiographical Discourse and has recently published articles about auto/biography in TOPIA: Canadian Journal of Cultural Studies, biography, a/b: Auto/Biography Studies and Mosaic.
-Her current research is about autobiography and biography for mass markets.
+Julie Rak is a professor in the Department of English and Film Studies at the University of Alberta.
+She is the author of Negotiated Memory: Doukhobor Autobiographical Discourse (2004), the editor of Auto/biography in Canada (WLU Press, 2005), and co-editor, with Anna Poletti, of Identity Technologies: Producing Online Selves (forthcoming).

 “[E]ngaging and sophisticated, providing fascinating methodological and theoretical prospects and directions for auto/biography studies.”